Prepare for the Future of City Planning

 Learn to Solve Challenges in Planning, Urban Management, and Public Policy

-The Master of City Planning (MCP) is offered through BU MET’s Department of Applied Social Sciences, which oversees several graduate programs focusing on the challenges of the urban environment, including the Master of Urban Affairs (MUA), the Graduate Certificate in Applied Sustainability, the Graduate Certificate in Applied Urban Informatics, and the Graduate Certificate in Urban Policy & Planning.
+The Master of Science in City Planning (MSCP) is offered through BU MET’s Department of Applied Social Sciences, which oversees several graduate programs focusing on the challenges of the urban environment, including the Master of Science in Urban Affairs (MUA), the Graduate Certificate in Applied Sustainability, the Graduate Certificate in Applied Urban Informatics, and the Graduate Certificate in Urban Policy & Planning.

 BU’s City Planning & Urban Affairs programs prepare future leaders, practitioners, and innovators for the myriad challenges that arise in urban planning and policymaking.
 Students consider the political, social, and technical implications of each facet of planning and policymaking, and thus grapple with the fact that there are few, if any, simple solutions or approaches to urban issues.

-The Master of City Planning and Master of Urban Affairs programs share a required, five-course core curriculum, and each provide a rigorous foundation for both new and experienced student-scholars and professionals.
+The Master of Science in City Planning and Master of Science in Urban Affairs programs each provide a rigorous foundation for both new and experienced student-scholars and professionals.

 Graduates can pursue a wide range of professional careers in town, city, and regional planning; sustainable management; community and economic development; transportation planning; public-sector/nonprofit management; and policy research, among others.